jht9629-nyu/covid-19-data-stories/jht/dubois-princess-steel.md

 Earlier titled "The Megascope: A Tale of Tales."

-Envisions VR-like device to expose the "Great Near", using data driven visual projection to show "the epic timescale of capitalism"
+Envisions VR-like device to expose the "Great Near".
+Uses data driven visual projection to show "the epic timescale of capitalism"

 - http://racialcapitalism.ucdavis.edu/wp-content/uploads/2019/01/dubois-princess-steel.pdf